mjpclab/jquery-tab/README.md

 `switchTo(index)`
 Switch active(selected) page item by `index`.

-`addTabPage(title, content)`
+`addTabItem(title, content)`
-Append a new tab page to existing tab container.
+Append a new tab item to existing tab container.
 Both `title` and `content` can be text, HTML or jquery object.

-`insertTabPage(title, content, index)`
+`insertTabItem(title, content, index)`
-Insert a new tab page to existing tab container, before the page which current index is `index`.
+Insert a new tab item to existing tab container, before the page which current index is `index`.
 Both `title` and `content` can be text, HTML or jquery object.

 `add($region)`
 Parse and append another $region's structure to current tab.